telliott99/MyMath/integration-apps/gauss-again2.rst

 .. image:: /figs/gaussian-surface.png
    :scale: 50 %

-It looks like a real bell!
+It's a real bell!

-We will compute the volume under the surface in two ways.
+We compute the volume under the surface in two ways.
 The first way is by horizontal slices perpendicular to the :math:`z`-axis.

 ==========
 Horizontal